lewelt01/LukeEweltIT1025/Lab8/readme.md

 ii.
 Types of technology that have driven the increased need for big data include cricket websites, retail and e-commerce industries, and file systems.

 ### Structured Query Language
+a.
+Relational Database Management System (RDMS) is the basis for SQL, which is a standard language for accessing and manipulating databases.

+b.
+The two tables I've picked are Order Details and Products.
+The Primary key for both of them is "ProductID," and the foreign key is "OrderID."
+The relationship between the two tables is that the order details describe the products in question, as well as its quantity and prices.

 ### Conclusion